 Emily Hunt is Associate Director for Social Mobility and Vulnerable Learners at EPI.
-Emily's recent publications include EPI's 2024 Annual Report, research on implementing a 16-19 student premium and pupil absence.
-Prior to joining EPI, Emily worked at the Department for Education.
+Emily's recent publications include EPI's 2024 Annual Report, research on implementing a 16-19 student premium, pupil absence and outcomes for children in social care.
+Prior to joining EPI, Emily worked at the Department for Education as an economist from 2002 to 2016.

 Allen Joseph is a Researcher in the Early Years, Inequalities and Wellbeing team at EPI.
 He joined EPI in September 2022 following an undergraduate research internship in July 2021.
 He has also worked as a research assistant at the Department of Education, University of Oxford evaluating a language intervention.
+Allen graduated with a degree in psychology from the University of Bath.